NVIDIA/framework-reproducibility/README.md

 1. Use stock TensorFlow version 2.1, which implements nearly all of the currently-available solutions.
 It does not require patching.
-2. Use an NVIDIA NGC TensorFlow container (version >= 19.06).
-Version 19.12
-   implements [multi-algorithm deterministic cuDNN convolutions][1003].
+2. Use an NVIDIA NGC TensorFlow Docker image (version >= 19.06).
+Version 19.12 implements [multi-algorithm deterministic cuDNN convolutions][1003].
 3. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of a patch supplied in this repo.